p1tsi/dora/README.md

 # dora – macOS Attack Surface Explorer

 Ever wondered which macOS system services have specific **entitlements**?
-Or which services are **code-signed** with a particular entitlement?
 Or maybe which services **import a certain library or symbol**?

 That's exactly what **dora** helps you answer — quickly and efficiently.